 My dissertation, entitled "The Social Fabrication of Protestant Megachurches" is being supervised by Mark Chaves (chair), Lisa Keister, Jen'nan Read, and Grant Wacker (Religion).
 It explores the causes and consequences of a major trend in the organization of American religion, namely, the concentration of people into very large churches.

 I spent one year as a visiting instructor in Sociology at Kings University in Edmonton, Alberta, where I taught the sociology of deviance, the sociology of gender, the sociology of religion, and introductory sociology.
+I will teach Quantitative Methods this summer at Duke.
 You can find links to syllabi and course evaluations here.